Rapid Response Urgent Care

 Every country vaccinates differently, so it’s important to do your research before scheduling a low-quality Green Card physical.
-With a convenient location in Pearland, Texas, Rapid Response Urgent Care USCIS Civil Surgeons, open 8:30am-8:30 pm Monday-Friday and Saturday 9am-6pm, offers comprehensive immigration medical exams for a low, flat rate of $150.
+With a convenient location in Pearland, Texas, Rapid Response Urgent Care USCIS Civil Surgeons, open Monday-Sunday, offers comprehensive immigration medical exams for a low, flat rate of $330 for adults and $245 for applicants less than 15 yrs old.
 The practice even provides on-site blood draw, urine collection, and X-rays, making it a one-stop shop for your Green Card physical.
 For more information, call Rapid Response Urgent Care today, or book an appointment online.

 Before getting your Green Card, you are required to undergo an immigration medical exam.
 This physical allows the government to decide whether or not you fall under the health-related grounds of inadmissibility before you can obtain a Green Card.